 Human brains were not yet prepared to absorb the idea of mass murder on the scale of Auschwitz. — Rudolf Vrba

-During a return visit to Auschwitz, Rudolf Vrba recalled and described his escape with Wetzler that eclipsed all others in terms of its historical impact…
+During a return to Auschwitz, Rudolf Vrba described his escape with Wetzler that eclipsed all others in terms of its historical impact…

 Rudolf Vrba first planned to escape from Auschwitz – Birkenau on January 25, 1944 with Charles Unlick, a Polish-born French army captain.
 Captured at Dunkirk, Unlick was a Block Senior in the Quarantine Camp where Vrba was the Registrar.